5 Professional Tips for Knife Care

 “Always remember: The knife is never to blame!”

-This quote comes from none other than Daniel Boulud, a French star chef who owns several award-winning restaurants in international cities.
-His eponymous restaurant “Daniel” in New York City, which has been awarded two Michelin stars, is the most famous.
+This quote comes from none other than Daniel Boulud, a French Michelin-starred chef who owns several award-winning restaurants in international metropolises.
+His most famous is his eponymous restaurant “Daniel” in New York City, which has been awarded two Michelin stars.

-At Butch, we agree with Maître Boulud in a toned-down form: In most cases, it is actually not the knife's fault, but rather improper handling or insufficient care.
-To avoid frustration with your knives, we have summarized five important tips for you - for the proper use and professional care of your kitchen knives:
+We at Butch agree with Maître Boulud in a more moderate form: In most cases, it is indeed not the knife's fault, but rather improper handling or insufficient care.
+So that you don't have to be frustrated with your knives, we have summarized five important tips for you here – for the proper use and professional care of your kitchen knives:

 Please continue reading here